Self-testing enables people at risk of HIV to test themselves quickly, conveniently, and discreetly.

 Wondfo’s HIV self-test obtained WHO prequalification in July 2022 and national registrations in priority countries are ongoing, helping to build long-term supply security.

 Our guarantee enabled Wondfo to reduce the price of its self-test to the lowest on the market, driving competition and setting a benchmark price for future entrants.
-This brings the price close to that of professional-use tests, giving countries a wider range of screening test options to choose from and the flexibility to design programmes that take advantage of the unique benefits of HIV self-tests without significant extra cost.
+This brings the price close to that of professional-use tests, giving countries a wider range of options to choose from and the flexibility to design programmes that take advantage of the unique benefits of HIV self-tests.

 It also improves the attractiveness of HIV self-tests as an option for expanded use cases where frequent testing is recommended, such as supporting the use of pre-exposure prophylaxis (PrEP).

-We project that improved access to self-testing through this partnership will increase testing and treatment coverage.
+We project that improved access to self-testing through this partnership will contribute to:

-- 8.1 million additional people tested for HIV, contributing to an additional 131,000 people starting treatment.
+- 8.1 million additional people tested for HIV and an additional 131,000 people starting treatment.

 - 33% reduction in HIV self-test price for public procurers.